-“Umai-Bo (うまい棒)”, literally meaning “Delicious-Stick” in Japanese, is a Japanese corn puff stick with a lot of fans in and outside of Japan.
+Umai-Bo (うまい棒), literally meaning Delicious-Stick in Japanese, is a corn puff stick with many fans in and outside of Japan.

-According to the official website of Umaibo, the original flavor “Tonkatsu Sauce (とんかつソース)” went on the market in July 1979, and currently, there are 19 flavors available in the series, which include regionally limited ones.
+According to the official website of Yaokin, the original flavor, Tonkatsu Sauce, debuted in July 1979, and currently (as of June 2, 2022), there are 15 flavors in the series.

 Umaibo Mentai (うまい棒 めんたい)

 Today, I picked up the Umaibo Mentai stick (introduced in 1982) at a supermarket.